The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to:

 Additional checks are in place at the Seme border crossing between Benin and Nigeria.
 This has caused some disruption and delays.
 If you’re planning to make a land crossing from Benin to Nigeria, check with local authorities for the latest information before travelling.

-Terrorist attacks in Benin cannot be ruled out.
+Terrorists are very likely to try to carry out attacks in Benin.
 Attacks could be indiscriminate.
 You should be vigilant, especially in places visited by foreigners.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.
 Consular support is limited in Benin.
 British nationals should contact the British High Commission Accra in Ghana who can provide consular support.
 The Honorary Consular Agent in Benin can offer limited consular assistance.